huanghua1994/ASTER/README.md

 ```

 * On x86, ASTER uses Intel SVML library or GCC libmvec when available
-* On ARM, ASTER uses the [SLEEF](https://github.com/shibatch/sleef) library when available
+* On ARM, ASTER uses the ARM Performance Libraries (ARM PL) when available
 * If 3rd party library is not available, ASTER falls back to for-loop implementation